tabrezdn1/is601-mid-2024/readme.md

 For detail description of all the commands showcased above: Please [View the document](docs/commands.md)

 ### Command-Line Interface (REPL)
-Implemented a Read-Eval-Print Loop (REPL) to facilitate direct interaction with the calculator, history and openAI command.
+Implemented a Read-Eval-Print Loop (REPL) to facilitate direct interaction with the calculator, history, and openAI command.
-- Execution of arithmetic operations (Add, Subtract, Multiply, and Divide) are supported for calculator.
+- Execution of arithmetic operations (Add, Subtract, Multiply, and Divide) is supported for the calculator.
-- Management of calculation history (Load, Save, Clear, Delete) are supported on csv file.
+- Management of calculation history (Load, Save, Clear, Delete) is supported on csv file.
 - OpenAI plugin to integrate chat system with an AI agent.
 (BASE CODE completed, integrating AI agent still pending).
 - Access to extended functionalities through dynamically loaded plugins is added.